shahabkhan9380900/Trustworthy-Multiclass-Network-Intrusion-Detection-ALL-Files-with-code/README.md

 `Notebook 3_Feature Matrix Preparation.ipynb`

-This stage constructs the feature matrix used by the classification models.
+Constructs the feature matrix and target representation used by the downstream experiments.

-The resulting feature representation is subsequently used for feature-selection and model-training experiments.

 ---